ebegoli/SynthNotes/README.rst

 ===============
 A generator of synthetic psychiatric notes.

 **NOTE: We have temporarily moved the project development to ORNL-internal Gitlab repository while we are in the process of developing initial publications.
-Once we have Phases I and II implemented, we will release the content back here, and under the same license.**
+Once we have Phases I and II implemented (Spring 2018), we will release the content back here, and under the same license.**

 ======
 About